needle-mirror/com.unity.xr.arfoundation/Documentation~/index.md

 Subsystems are implemented in other packages.
 To use AR Foundation, you must also install at least one of these platform-specific AR packages from the Package Manager window (menu: **Window &gt; Package Manager**):

- - ARKit XR Plugin
+ - ARKit XR Plug-in
- - ARCore XR Plugin
+ - ARCore XR Plug-in
- - Magic Leap XR Plugin
+ - Magic Leap XR Plug-in
- - Windows XR Plugin
+ - Windows XR Plug-in

 # Glossary